pareshbhambhani/mybot/README.md

 # mybot
-URDF model for a differential drive Robot in Gazebo
+URDF model for a differential drive Robot in Gazebo with ROS navigation